XxRexRaptorxX/Lexicon/src/main/resources/assets/lexicon/guides/lexicon/lexicon/creatures/monster-creaking.md

 -----

-You can also activate a *Creaking Heart* yourself.
+You can also activate a [<ItemLink id="minecraft:creaking_heart" />](../rare/creaking_heart.md) yourself.
 To do this, the heart must be placed between pale oak blocks in the same orientation.
 However, it must be in the [*Overworld*](../world/dimensions.md#the-overworld) and it must be nighttime.

 <GameScene interactive={true} zoom={2}>